pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 .. incimage:: /images/MirrorToolRotated.jpg -160px right

-The Mirror Tool has the same interface as the :ref:`Clip Tool <ug-clip-tool>` for editing the mirroring plane (including in VR); refer to that tool for details.
+The Mirror Tool has the same interface as the Clip Tool for editing the mirroring plane (including in VR); refer to :ref:`the Clip Tool documentation<ug-clip-tool>` for details.
 For example, you can rotate the plane to mirror vertically instead of horizontally as shown here.

 Translating the mirroring plane results in the primary selection moving to compensate.
 Additionally, all secondary selections are mirrored across the same